 To learn more about other data types you can edit, see Supported data types and items.

 Automatic edit sessions

-To learn more about the Contents pane, see Specify which layers can be edited.
+To learn more, see Specify which layers can be edited.

 Maps and scenes